extract

 Notes

-• If the extracted active site model is too small, calculated energies and barriers may be unreliable.
-In such cases, increasing the extraction radius (e.g., -r 4.0 or higher) can improve accuracy by including more of the protein environment.
+• If the extracted active-site model is too small, calculated energies and barriers may be unreliable — increase -r (e.g. 4.0 Å or higher) to include more of the protein environment.

 • INFO logs summarize residue selection, truncation counts, and charge breakdowns.